-Open reduction internal fixation (ORIF) Treatment & Diagnostics in Alwarpet, Chennai
+Open reduction internal fixation (ORIF) Surgery in Alwarpet, Chennai

 Repairing fractured bones or fixing joints can be done in multiple ways, like casts, splint, closed reduction, and open reduction.
 The open reduction internal fixation is a surgical method used to repair bones that have been fractured into multiple pieces and cannot be treated with simple casts and splints.